NachoVBordera/dockerrubiko/README.md

 # [EN] Basic Rubiko Dockerization Project <a name="EN"></a>

 This repository contains the necessary files to dockerize a simple web server using NodeJS and Express.

+❗❗ **In this repository, there are two branches.
+In the main branch, named 'main', the project is developed according to the specifications in the PDF.
+In the 'isolate' branch, I have wanted to experiment with creating a completely isolated container, which can only be accessed using CURL.
+This measure aims to adhere to the principles of isolation and security.**

 ## Instructions